Cass Review: New Zealand

 The Professional Association for Transgender Health Aotearoa (PATHA), a New Zealand professional organisation, said the Cass Review made "harmful recommendations" and was not in line with international consensus.
 It suggested that "Restricting access to social transition is restricting gender expression, a natural part of human diversity".
 It also said trans or non-binary people were not included in the Cass Review's planning and decision-making – including clinicians experienced with affirmative care – while several people involved in the review had "previously advocated for bans on gender-affirming care" in the U.S., and had "promoted non-affirming 'gender exploratory therapy', which is considered a conversion practice".
 PATHA criticised the exclusion of those with clinical and lived experience of gender-affirming care from "its decision-making, conclusions, or findings" and the exclusion of trans people from the review's Governance Assurance Group "on the basis of potential bias".

-In November 2024, the New Zealand Ministry of Health under the right-wing New Zealand First and ACT party coalition released an evidence brief informed by the Cass Review and an accompanying position statement on the use of puberty blockers.
+In November 2024, the New Zealand Ministry of Health under a right-wing National Party-led coalition government released an evidence brief informed by the Cass Review and an accompanying position statement on the use of puberty blockers.
 The brief stated that there were "significant limitations in the quality of evidence for either the benefits or risks (or lack thereof) of the use of puberty blockers".
 The ministry urged a more precautionary approach, starting from a holistic assessment incorporating social and mental health factors, and involving clinicians experienced in gender-affirming care as part of an interprofessional team.
 A consultation on safety measures for the use of puberty blockers in young people with gender-related health needs closed in January 2025.

-On November 19, 2025, the Ministry of Health under the New Zealand First and ACT party coalition and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on December 19, 2025.
+On November 19, 2025, the Ministry of Health announced a ban on puberty blockers for minors with gender dysphoria set to take effect on December 19, 2025.
 Minors with gender dysphoria already on puberty blockers will be able to continue them and the drug will also remain available for other uses like early onset puberty.
 Brown cited the Cass Review in his decision and said the ban will remain in place until the completion of the United Kingdom's clinical trial on puberty blockers.
 The ban was strongly condemned by the Royal Australian and New Zealand College of Psychiatrists (RANZCP), the Professional Association for Transgender Health Aotearoa (PATHA) and multiple other doctors in New Zealand.
 The ban was also condemned by the opposition centre-left Labour Party as well as members of the Green Party.